sbrugel/cisc361-project/README.md

 # S23 CISC361 Term Project
 by Simon Brugel, Brendan Lewis, Evan Watson.

+## Building & Running

+#### Requirements:
+You need CMake installed, as well as a C++17 compiler.

+If you have a working C++ IDE, feel free to use that.
+If not, run these commands in this directory:

+`cmake -B build`

+`cmake --build .`

+`cd build`

+`./CISC361-Term-Project <options>`

+#### Program Options:

+`-h` - Print a help message and exit.

+`-f <path to file>` - Specify the full absolute path to an input file. (e.g. `/home/user/.../input.txt`)

+`-f <input file number>` - Specify what input file to run.
+(0, 1, or 2)

+`-i` - Interactive mode.
+Enter commands manually into the terminal.
+Quits after a display command at time 9999 is ran.
+If this option is specified, the provided file path or number is ignored if it exists.

 ## Design Approach
 We used C++ for this project since it contains a definition for a List ADT, so we used that to implement Queue data structures for our job queues.